-The Genworth Cost of Care Survey explored the price of long-term care, breaking it out by private or semi-private room in a nursing home, home health aide, homemaker services, assisted living facility and adult day health care.
+The 2019 Genworth Cost of Care Survey examined the price of long-term care services and supports, breaking it out by private or semi-private room in a nursing home, home health aide, homemaker services, assisted living facility, and adult day health care.
 The data further drilled down into differences by state.

 Cost of Care is Increasing Year After Year

-These are 2014 costs.
-Just four years later the costs of long-term health care have increased.
-The LTC News cost of care calculator shows the national average cost of a skilled nursing home private room is now $103,386.
+Every survey shows the cost of care is increasing every year.
+The LTC News Cost of Care Calculator shows the national average cost of a skilled nursing home private room is now $106,488.
 True, most long-term care is delivered either at home or in assisted living facilities.
-These costs are less expensive ... but still not cheap!
+These costs are less expensive but still not cheap!

 The cost varies depending on where you live.
 Find the cost of care in your area by clicking here.